Puerto Rican Independence Party: 1990s

 In 1999, PIP leaders, especially Rubén Berríos, became involved in the Navy-Vieques protests started by many citizens of Vieques against the presence of the US military in the island-municipality (see also: Cause of Vieques).

 2008 election

 During the 2008 elections, the PIP lost official recognition for the second time, obtaining 2.04% of the gubernatorial vote.
 Loss of recognition was official on 2 January 2009.
 The minimum vote percentage to keep official recognition is 3.0% as per the Commonwealth of Puerto Rico law.
 The party also lost both of its seats in the legislature, where they had had one seat in each house.

 In May 2009, the party submitted more than 100,000 signed petitions to the Puerto Rico's elections commission and regained legal status.

 2012 election

 During the 2012 elections, the PIP lost official recognition for the third time, obtaining 2.5% of the gubernatorial vote.
-Loss of recognition will be official on 2 January 2013.
+Loss of recognition became official on 2 January 2013.
 The minimum vote percentage to keep official recognition is 3.0% as per the Commonwealth of Puerto Rico law.